sophiejwalton/microecoevo-recruiting-website/index.md

 ### Why are you doing this study?

+We hope to learn how the diversity, composition, and physiological properties of members of the human microbiota contribute to interactions between microbes, stability during evolution and resilience to perturbations.

 ### Who can participate?

 We are looking for healthy adults to participate in our study Participants will not be enrolled if any of the following conditions are met: pregnant or planning to become pregnant; chronic health conditions; recent illness, immunizations, international travel, hospitalizations, or antibiotic use.